Comparing analytical approaches for AAV characterization (2026)

-Here, we discuss the pros and cons of methods including electron microscopy (EM), analytical ultracentrifugation (AUC), charge detection mass spectrometry (CDMS), quantitative polymerase chain reaction (qPCR) combined with enzyme-linked immunosorbent assay (ELISA), size exclusion chromatography combined with multi-angle light scattering (SEC-MALS) and mass photometry.
+Here, we discuss the pros and cons of mass photometry when compared to other frequently used methods for AAV analytics, including electron microscopy (EM), analytical ultracentrifugation (AUC), charge detection mass spectrometry (CDMS), quantitative polymerase chain reaction (qPCR) combined with enzyme-linked immunosorbent assay (ELISA), and size exclusion chromatography combined with multi-angle light scattering (SEC-MALS).
+We aim to provide a straightforward overview of the key analytical techniques used in the AAV space, so you can understand how mass photometry would fit into your AAV analytics toolbox.

 Outline

-The sample characterization step can become a bottleneck in AAV development processes.
+Sample characterization can become a bottleneck in AAV development processes.
 As a result, one practical consideration when choosing between AAV analysis methods is the time each measurement takes.

 Figure 3.
 Loading a sample onto a mass photometer.
 Only basic lab skills are required to use mass photometry.
 An operator simply pipettes the sample onto a sample carrier slide.